 Using the Olympus LEXT 4000 with the 50X objective lens to measure the surface roughness, data was recorded for all test specimens.
 The objective lens used was determined by measuring the roughness using 5X, 10X, 20X, and 50X lenses.
 After comparing the data from the measurements I decided that the 50X lens provided the most precise and accurate readings.
 (A graph of the combined area-scale analysis is provided in the Appendix.)
 I then measured all test specimens with the 50X objective lens and compared the measured roughness.
 Figure (figure number) below shows the area-scale graph of all test specimens at 50X.

 Temperature Test Results

 Prior to testing, each test specimen was cleaned and its initial temperature was recorded.
-Figure below displays temperature-time plots for all test specimens.
+Figure (figure number) below displays temperature-time plots for all test specimens.